Doing the Martin Shuffle (with your iPod)

 Addendum

 A reader asked why I have global V in main.
-The reason is that that way I can run main from within IDLE (using F5) and have the value of V available for inspection in the interactive interpreter.
+The reason is that that way I have the value of V available for inspection in the interactive interpreter, even though I don't return the value.

 Andre Kloss presents a Python script to show the last played songs; you install the script in the root directory of your iPod and run it from there when you connect to your computer.